-Commissioners understand the value of uniform standards across county Jails; to best realize these standards, the state should make funding available for county jail facilities to come into compliance with these standards.
+Commissioners understand the value of uniform standards across county jails; to best realize these standards, the state should make funding and community-based resources available for county jail facilities to come into compliance with these standards.

 CCI supports timely and adequate (commensurate with actual costs) reimbursement for housing state inmates in county facilities.
 CCI also supports state action to alleviate the existing backlog of state inmates in county facilities.